aiven/devportal/docs/products/postgresql/concepts/upgrade-failover.rst

 .. note::

-    The recreation of replication slots feature is enabled automatically and doesn't require restarting the nodes.
+    The recreation of replication slots feature is enabled automatically and doesn't require restarting the nodes for services that have been created or updated as of January 2023.
+Additional details our outlined on `our blog post <https://aiven.io/blog/aiven-for-pg-recreates-logical-replication-slots>`_.

 .. important::